avgcampos/myfempy/README.md

 ## >> About
-The **myfempy** is a python package based on finite element method for scientific analysis.
+**Myfempy** is a python package based on finite element method for scientific analysis.
 The code is open source and *intended for educational and scientific purposes only, not recommended to commercial use*.
 You can help us by contributing with a donation on the main project page, read the support options. **If you use myfempy in your research, the  developers would be grateful if you could cite in your work.**

+Myfempy uses command lines to solve simulations.

 - Author: Vinicius Campos